Where are you located?

 What if there is rain on the forecast?

 Believe it or not, rainy days make for beautiful ceremony photos!
-So, fear not a rainy forecast, as long as conditions are not hazardous, all will go as planned.
+So, fear not a rainy forecast, as long as conditions are not hazardous, all will go according to plan.
 There are a few beautiful options for inclement weather.
 We have access to rock shelters and overhanging cliffs that can keep us dry.
 We can switch to those ceremony sites to ensure a dry, hassle-free experience.
 If you are renting a cabin in the area, we can always perform your ceremony there should the weather be particularly wild as long as the cabin rental company gives us permission to do so.
-We also provide umbrellas to aid in keeping yourself and your loved ones dry as possible.
+We also provide adorable clear/bubble umbrellas to aid in keeping yourself and your loved ones dry as possible all while looking uniform for your photos.

 Are we able to reserve a spot for our ceremony?